-STEERAGE TRAVEL STATISTICS.
-New York, Feb.
-1.-Figures compiled the philippic launched against the railroads by Senator Francis G. New-lands of Nevada, at the annual ban-quet of the Traffic club of Chicago.
-Senator Newlands insisted that the railroads are in a state of rebellion against regulation and supervision, and had refused to recognize that they are the servants and not the masters of the people.
-Declaring that this is not the fact Stanford University, Cal., Feb.
+STANFORD TO HAVE WOMAN.
+Stanford University, Cal., Feb.
 1.-At a meeting of the trustees of the uni-versity, held yesterday, it was decided to appoint a dean of women for the university, and Mrs. Evelyn Wright Allen, a graduate of Stanford with the class of 1896, was selected for the place.
-The adoption of the new policy rela-tive to the general supervision of the tive to the general supervision of the Declaring that this is not the fact, activities of the woman student of the university marks a decided change in the custom which has prevailed since the institution was founded.
+The adoption of the new policy rela-tive to the general supervision of the activities of the woman student of the university marks a decided change in the custom which has prevailed since the custom which has prevailed since the institution was founded.
 Mrs. Allen is to have supervision of all af-fairs of the woman students.
+LIFE CONVICT CAUGHT.